Skip to Content

 Discuss Your Case With a Truck Accident Lawyer in Jackson

 If you want to sue a motor carrier after a truck crash in Mississippi, turn to Coxwell & Associates.
 We have won nearly $300 million for our clients in successful settlements and verdicts.
-Call (601) 265-7766 or fill out our Contact Form to schedule a free consultation with a personal injury attorney in Jackson.
+Call (601) 265-7766 or fill out our Contact Form to schedule a consultation with a personal injury attorney in Jackson.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.